 All things considered, Fiesta couldn’t have been too discouraged when matters finally settled at last June’s stockholders’ meeting.
 The previous fall, Fiesta had scuttled a plan to split the restaurant operations in two, maintaining that continued brand ownership would best benefit shareholders.
 At the meeting, the Fiesta board was re-elected in a landslide and a new CEO, Rick Stockinger, formerly of the Japanese steakhouse chain Benihana Inc., replaced interim boss Danny Meisenheimer, who had stepped in for Taft.

-“I feel like I began the process as rookie and emerged as a seasoned veteran,” Zirkman says, adding that the damage control was a team effort and crediting a group of advisers he assembled, especially Kai Liekefett, head of Vinson & Elkins’ shareholder activism response team and “one of the true heavyweights in this arena.”
+“I feel like I began the process as a rookie and emerged as a seasoned veteran,” Zirkman says, adding that the damage control was a team effort and crediting a group of advisers he assembled, especially Kai Liekefett, head of Vinson & Elkins’ shareholder activism response team and “one of the true heavyweights in this arena.”

 And Zirkman was ready for a new challenge.